arapaima-uk/source.arapaima-uk.github.io/content/post/2018-02-27-hosting-multiple-reveal-js-presentations-github-pages.md

 ## Tags

 Now for the science bit.
-After I've finished with a talk, I create a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in the repo that says which event it was from.
+After I've finished with a talk, I create a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in the repo to indicate which event it was from.
 Tags are created with the syntax

 {{< highlight bash >}}
 git tag -a SQLBits2018 -m "SQLBits 2018, February 24 2018"